Why Does Spotify Keep Crashing? Fastest Way To Fixed The Crashing Problem

 “When upgrading any apps, sometimes it fixes bugs that cause them not to work properly before.
 Spotify’s most recent update, for example, solved the crashing issue some users were experiencing.”

-As soon as you open your app, it may prompt you to install a new version of the software.
+When you open your app, it may prompt you to install a new software version.
 If not, go into “Settings” on your device and select “Apps.”
 Find Spotify in the list and then click on “Uninstall Updates.”
 Once completed, download fresh updates from either Google Play or Apple App Store (depending on which one you use)

 # To Update Your Spotify App on iOS: